BFA in Art Education

 Notice:

-As such, please review UNC Greensboro’s status by state for the Art Education program.
-You should note whether the program either “meets”, “does not meet”, or if there “has not been a determination” of the program’s status in the state for which you plan to practice.
-You should contact the program’s support staff at [email protected] with any questions regarding this data.
+As such, please review UNC Greensboro’s status by state/U.S. territory for the Bachelor of Fine Arts in Art Education.
+You should note whether this degree either “meets” or “does not meet” the curricular requirements for a license/certificate in the chosen state or U.S. territory.
+Contact Maria Lim at e_lim@uncg.edu with any questions regarding these data.